max-kay/thermo-online/README.md

 # Thermodynamics Models Website

+This is the repository for <https://max-kay.github.io/thermo-online/>.
-This website <https://n.ethz.ch/~mkrummenache> is an implementation of the models discussed in a course on thermodynamics and phase transitions.
+An website for running thermodynamic models discussed in a course on thermodynamics and phase transitions.
+Find the Rust crate at <https://github.com/max-kay/phases>.